 In another case a married man claimed damages for personal injury and hurt feelings after the son of a Turkish hotel owner showed him his penis.
 The judge rejected this part of the claim but accepted that it would have been better to have moved him to another hotel.

-For Britain's leading tour operator, Thomson, last year's over all compensation bill is estimated at pounds 10m.
+For Britain's leading tour operator, Thompon, last year's overall compensation bill is estimated at pounds 10m.

 The firm is currently giving advice to a tour operator that is being sued by a man thrown off a plane for smoking in a non-smoking seat.
-"He said he was a nervous flyer and so lit up.
-When the plane stopped over in Saudi Arabia, the crew asked the police to throw him off."
+"He said he was a nervous flyer and so lit up a cigarette.
+He refused to stop smoking and so when the plane stopped over at Jeddah, Saudi Arabia, the crew asked the local police to throw him off," Mr Hopkinson said.

 Tim Robinson, of the London law firm Nicholson Graham & Jones, said one of his clients, the director of a tour company, recently sat next to two girls on one of his company's package flights and witnessed them filling in their compensation forms on the outbound journey.

-It blames consumer programmes, such as the BBC's Watchdog, for raising travellers' expectations of compensation and it plans to issue guidelines that will set out he real costs of a holiday to stop holidaymakers bringing groundless claims or making unreasonable demands for damages.Reuse content
+According to the Association of British Travel Agents, many cases are not being substantiated.
+The association blames consumer programmes such as the BBC's Watchdog for raising travellers' expectations of compensation and it plans to issue guidelines that will set out the real costs of a holiday to stop holidaymakers bringing groundless claims or making unreasonable demands for compensation.Reuse content